White nationalists seen filming at lynching victim memorial

 “They basically showed a group of people coming out and filming what looked to be some kind of propaganda video at the historic marker,” Weems said.

-Till was 14 when he was kidnapped, beaten and killed in 1955 after he whistled at a white woman.
+Till was 14 when he was kidnapped, beaten and killed in 1955 after he allegedly whistled at a white woman.
 An all-white jury in Mississippi acquitted two white men of murder charges.
 The memorial is at the site where Till’s body was pulled from the Tallahatchie River.

 The camera system and alarms are part of an updated security system that accompanies a new bullet-proof memorial to Till that was dedicated Oct.
 19. The bulletproof sign and security measures come after the first three markers were vandalized.

-Note: This story has been corrected to show that it was an allegation that Till whistled at a white woman.
-With AP Photo.